deggis/ca-tharsis/README.md

 	- Same with application groups, user-risks and sign-in risks.
 3. cost-to-attack weights
 	- The goal is to find scenarios that present the cheapest cost-to-attack scenarios
-	- First we simply require that the sign-in is not resulting to block with `~block`.
-	- We got this far with boolean variables.
-	- For everything else, we create a numerical cost vector
-	- For all boolean variables, we assign a cost for being true
+	- We create a numerical cost vector holding the cost for each boolean for being true
-	- This is the task we give to cpmpy: find solutions that 1) don't result in BLOCK, 2) minimize the cost vector.
+	- This is the task we give to cpmpy: find solutions that minimize the cost vector.

-Additionally, we try to minimize the number of introduced variables to have easier time later in summarizing the report.
+Additionally, we try to minimize the number of introduced variables to have easier time later in summarizing the report and to help the solver.

 Main ideas about the cost vector: